JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     return Result.Error(RuntimeException("Error logging in", e))
     ```

-2. For email validation replace the package `android.utils` with a Kotlin regular expression matching the pattern:
+2. For email validation replace the package `android.utils` with a Kotlin regular expression matching the pattern in the `LoginDataValidator` class:

     ```kotlin
     // Before